SaltyHobo/SaltyHobo.github.io/README.md

 <br/>
 The colors need to be changed since the current color setup is not appealing, but other than that:
 <br/>
-This project includes responsive design, is dark-mode compatible, and places an emphasis on accessibility.
+&nbsp; This project includes responsive design, is dark-mode compatible, and places an emphasis on accessibility.
 - [x] [WCAG AAA color contrast compliant](https://webaim.org/resources/contrastchecker/).
 - [x] [Markup validated](https://validator.w3.org/).
 - [x] [Web accessible](http://wave.webaim.org/).